nguyenng97/nguyenng97.github.io/_docs/personal_note/2021-07-13-learning_note.md

 **Read, Record, Recite, Review**.
 The objective is to become more active in learning.
 Note down what you read.
 Recite it.
 Then review the noted content for better material retention.

+## Mathematical logic

+- **Axiom** {%cite axiom --file learn_books%}: An *axiom*, *postulate* or *assumption* is a statement that is taken to be true, to serve as a premise or starting point for further reasoning and arguments.
+The word comes from the Greek axíōma (ἀξίωμα) 'that which is thought worthy or fit' or 'that which commends itself as evident.

 ## References

 {% bibliography --file learn_books --cited %}